An Accurate and Fully-Automated Ensemble Model for Weekly Time Series Forecasting: Results and Discussion

-Overall, LR\_S\_Log\_Forecasts demonstrates a better performance on median sMAPE compared to the other benchmark models and variants where it is the best performing model on M4, NN5, and Kaggle web traffic datasets.
+Overall, Stack\_LR\_S\_Log\_WeekSel demonstrates a better performance on median sMAPE compared with the other benchmark models and variants where it is the best performing model on M4 and Kaggle web traffic datasets.